 Carefully selected modern light fittings can work well on stairs in period homes

-Very discrete, angled LD42A LED fittings provide subtle tread lighting on the back stairs of this super old country house.
+Discrete angled LD42A LED fittings provide subtle stair lighting on the back stairs of this super old country house.
 This treatment works well on carpeted treads and the very low glare nature of these particular fittings makes them particularly nice to use.
 The LD42A accent light features angled optics and a glare shield making it ideal for stair lighting.

 The small size and subtlety of the fitting blends well with more traditional style houses making this a very versatile solution.